sammyyy89/FooDil/README.md

   #### :hamburger: Restaurant
    - Registration: Restaurant staff can create a FooDil business account.
    - Login: Restaurant staff whose information exists in the database can login.
-   - Restaurant Data Management: Restaurant staff can add, update, or delete their data such as menu items
+   - Restaurant Data Management: Restaurant staff can add, read, update, or delete their data such as menu items
    - Order Status Update: Restaurant staff can update customers' order status, which will be seen by the customers

    #